 Possession of an unregistered firearm in a public place

-Possession of an unregistered firearm in a public attracts a maximum jail term of 10 years but this can be increased to 14 years if the accused is in possession of more than one unregistered firearm, an unregistered pistol and/or a prohibited firearm.
+Possession of an unregistered firearm in public attracts a maximum jail term of 10 years, but this can be increased to 14 years if the accused is in possession of more than one unregistered firearm, an unregistered pistol and/or a prohibited firearm.